 We are excited to launch a series of IoT Challenges aimed at solving real problems and advancing the validation of industrial internet applications and solutions.
-The current Challenges are co-organized with the Trusted IoT Alliance, which joined forces with the IIC in January 2020.
+The Challenges were originally co-organized with the Trusted IoT Alliance, which joined forces with the IIC in January 2020.

-In these Challenges, architects and solution providers will compete to design industrial internet solutions that address high-profile, real-world problems.
-The Challenges will be conducted over a period of several months, culminating in the announcement of winners selected by a jury.
-They will be open to vendors, organizations, teams and individuals worldwide.
+In these Challenges, architects and solution providers compete to design industrial internet solutions that address high-profile, real-world problems.
+The Challenges are conducted over a period of several months, culminating in the announcement of winners selected by a jury.
+They are open to vendors, organizations, teams and individuals worldwide.
 Prizes for winners include a live customer Proof of Concept.

 - The Challenge Organizer coordinates the execution of the challenge from beginning to end.
 This is the role of the Industrial Internet Consortium and the Trusted IoT Alliance.

-- Enabling Technology Partners offer their technology as an option for the entrants to use in their solutions.
-The Enabling Technology Partners provide the awards earned by the Challenge winners.
+- Technology Partners offer their technology as an option for the entrants to use in their solutions.
+The Technology Partners provide the awards earned by the Challenge winners.